jinsungit/DLClinic/README.md

 After the fundamental materials, the instructor will have one-on-one analysis with students to help them tackle challenges in applying deep learning on real world problems, including: feasibility evaluation, modeling and task formulation, identify and design suitable network architectures, and practical guidance on training and turning neural network models.

+### Who This Course Is For

-This course is designed for students who are eager to solve complex real world problems with powerful machine learning algorithms, yet have trouble in various stages of the process.
+This course is designed for students who are eager to solve complex real world problems with powerful machine learning algorithms, yet have troubles in various stages of the process.

-### What this course is not
+### What This Course Is Not
 This is *not* a machine learning or deep learning introductory course.
 Although fundamental materials of those subjects are to be reviewed, they will be covered in a concise manner thus students are expected to already have basic understanding of machine learning concepts (See Prerequisites below for details).

 ## Course Specifics